TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 {{< youtube DQAA4MrG8pM >}}

+{{% notice tip %}}
-*Note*: Analog designs are currently in beta.
+Analog designs are currently in beta.
 There's a small chance that the changes will change before the deadline for Tiny Tapeout 6, or that we will have to postpone the analog design support to a future shuttle.
 If you have any questions, please join the [Tiny Tapeout Discord](https://tinytapeout.com/discord) and ask in the #analog channel.
+{{% /notice %}}

 These instructions assume you are using the [Magic VLSI tool](http://opencircuitdesign.com/magic/), but you can do the same with Klayout or proprietary tools.